This article was updated in February 2024

 The Kensington USB 3.0 Dual Display Docking Station is an option that gets you that well-known brand name with a price that's relatively low compared to the higher end options.
 Yet, it undercuts those while still offering some great features.

 You get all the speed of USB 3.0 along with a simple-to-use layout.
 This unit also has an Ethernet port for high-speed gigabit-wired internet connectivity, ideal if you don't want to worry about wifi flaking out at any point.

 This docking station works with Windows laptops, Chromebooks, and Mac, allowing that one USB connection to the computer to multiply into six.
 In addition, there are both DVI and HDMI with dual display output as an option, with high resolution up to 2048 x 1152 at 60Hz.

 All that plus you get two years of coverage and lifetime Kensington technical support.

 3. StarTech Thunderbolt 3 Dual-4K Docking Station: Best for 4K video quality

-What makes this dock a pleasure is that fact it can do everything through just one cable, so you connect the laptop and everything else goes out from there.
-That means display, charging phones, and multiple peripherals, all connected quickly.
+What makes this dock a pleasure is that it can do everything through just one cable, so you connect the laptop and everything else goes from there.
+That includes display, charging phones, and multiple peripherals, all connected quickly.
 Plus, you have the option for Gigabit Ethernet for the most speedy and stable of internet connections.